Agri-environmental indicator - consumption of pesticides

 - check or prevent undesired growth of plants.

 Nevertheless, there is no common definition adopted by all Member States and there can be significant differences in the range of products used in different countries, so comparability is limited.
 Additional information on the situation in specific countries is required for any detailed assessment.
 Data refer to amounts of active substances, which are the substances in a commercial product that cause the desired effect on target organisms (fungi, weeds, pests, etc.).
 Base data is generally in kg of active ingredient sold per year for each of the main functional categories of products ('Herbicides, haulm destructors and moss killers', 'Fungicides and bactericides', 'Insecticides and acaricides' and others).
-Data on sales of pesticides cover both agricultural and non-agricultural uses.
+However, there is no harmonised way to convert the units micro-organisms are often expressed in, colony-forming unit (CFU) or international unit (IU), into kilogram (kg).
+This limits the possibilities to monitor the use of these pesticide active substances and micro-biological substances are not included in the data used for this article.

 Pesticides fight crop pests and reduce competition from weeds, thus improving yields and protecting the availability, quality, reliability and price of produce to the benefit of farmers and consumers.
 Pesticide use is partly influenced by economics (the most profitable crops are the ones most economically viable to treat), and partly by local soil and climate conditions which determine the vulnerability of a site to pest infestation.
 It also depends on the type of farming (conventional or organic).
 Annual variations can depend on the weather conditions, pest outbreaks, sales prices, etc.

 The environmental risk of pesticide use varies considerably from one pesticide to another, depending on the intrinsic characteristics of their active substances (toxicity, persistence, etc.) and use patterns (applied volumes, application period and method, crop and soil type, etc.).
 Measuring the real use of pesticides would allow a better estimate of the risks by crop and region for different compartments of the environment or for human health.
-At the moment harmonised statistical data on use of pesticides are not available on a European scale.
-Under Regulation (EC) No 1185/2009 concerning pesticide statistics, data deliveries on the agricultural use by crop every five years started in 2015, but the data remain fragmented.
+At the moment, statistical data on the agricultural use of pesticides are available by Member State, but are not harmonised on a European scale.
+Under Regulation (EC) No 1185/2009 concerning pesticide statistics, countries deliver data on the agricultural use by crop every five years.
+However, the choice of crops monitored and the reference year vary between countries.
 Annual data on sales statistics are available as of 2011.

 EU harmonised pesticide statistics are also needed for creating harmonised risk indicators.
 To calculate true risk indicators, it is necessary to establish toxicity and ecotoxicity levels for each active substance and combine these with relevant data on the quantities used and other information.
 The way in which pesticides are used (quantities, time and method of application, type of crop, type of soil, etc.) influences their effect on human health and the environment.
 However, apart from the crop type, statistics on these factors are not yet available.
 Risk indicators have therefore been developed based on pesticide sales statistics and other data.